Interim Government of National Unity

 The rise of General Khalifa Haftar

-The Spring of 2014 saw the start of the rise of ex-general Khalifa Haftar, regarded by his detractors as a renegade and a warlord.
+The Spring of 2014 saw the start of the rise of ex-general Khalifa Haftar, regarded by his many detractors and western observers as a renegade and a warlord, and by his supporters as a strong leader leaded to forge unity .
 Haftar and his so-called "Libyan National Army" (LNA) took the side of the House of Representatives, and immediately launched a military assault against Islamist militias in Benghazi, 270 miles to the west of his Tobruk strong-hold.
 Haftar called his campaign "Operation Dignity".

 Haftar remains a controversial figure in Libya.
 To his supporters, he is a national hero who unified and led the fight fought against Islamist armed groups, including Ansar al-Sharia and the Libyan branch of the Muslim Brotherhood, as well the Islamic State group/Daesh.

 To his critics, Haftar is a warlord and tyrant who rejected the UN-backed Government of National Accord in 2016 and committed war crimes and human rights abuses.
-He has announced his intention to stand for Libya's presidency in elections planned for December 2021.
+He has announced his intention to stand for Libya's presidency in elections, whenever they are eventually held.

 Government of National Accord